 The need to secure a computer science class has become so competitive that one student described the situation at her college as "cutthroat."

-However, this is not the case at Hocking College in Nelsonville, OH where seats for the school’s computer science program are currently available in both Web Applications Development and Cybersecurity.
+However, this is not the case at Hocking College in Nelsonville, Ohio, where seats for the school’s computer science program are currently available in both Web Applications Development and Cybersecurity.

-According to Hocking College's Computer Science Program Manager, Tasha Penwell, the seat capacity for the Website & Application Development classes is 25, and last semester only 10 of those seats were filled.
+According to Hocking College's Computer Science Program Manager, Tasha Penwell, the seat capacity for the Website and Application Development classes is 25, and last semester only 10 of those seats were filled.

 Penwell also says that Hocking College’s Cybersecurity classes can accommodate up to 30 students, and had between 5-10 seats available last semester.